-Core value One of the most fundamental underlying values of a personality, from which actions and behaviours tend to ultimately originate.
+Core value One of the most fundamental underlying values of a personality, from which actions and behaviors tend to ultimately originate.

-Filter A series of expectations and presumptions applied by one person to another's behaviour, based on their own personal style.
+Filter A series of expectations and presumptions applied by one person to another's behavior, based on their own personal style.

-Role A set of expected or required behaviours related (for example) to a particular job.
+Role A set of expected or required behaviors related (for example) to a particular job.

 Trait A general term for any identifiable factor or element of the personality.